WOOD6563/WOOD6563/README.md

 # 👋 About Me

-Hi, I'm **Woodiet** — a tech & Linux enthusiast and Java learner building small projects.
+Hi, I'm **Wood** — a tech & Linux enthusiast and Java learner building small projects.
 I explore advanced system setups throughout the phone using Termux.

 ---